 NeoVintageous Super keys

-The key notation for super keys is <D-...>
+The key notation in Vim is <D-...>

-Case sensitivity
+Case Sensitivity

 and <D-a>

-are equivalent.
-But in Sublime the case of {char}
+are equal i.e. the case of {char}

 and <D-a>